yiremorlans/byte-garden/src/site/notes/DS & Algorithms/Stacks & Queues.md

 		// Increment size and add element to storage at new size index this.size++
 		this.storage[this.size] = element
-		// Log message indicating that element has been added to stack console.log(`Added ${element} to storage!`)
+		console.log(`Added ${element} to storage!`)
 	}